dotnet-foundation/foundation/projects/entity-framework.md

 # Entity Framework

-[Entity Framework] is the recommend data access technology for new applications in .NET.
+Entity Framework is the recommend data access technology for new applications in .NET.
 It is an object-relational mapper that enables .NET developers to work with relational data using domain-specific objects.
 It eliminates the need for most of the data-access code that developers usually need to write.

-Entity Framework has two versions: Entity Framework 6, for .NET Full Framework (Windows) and Entity Framework Core, for .NET Core.
+### Entity Framework has two versions:
+* Entity Framework 6, for .NET Full Framework (Windows)
+* Entity Framework Core, for .NET Core.
 Both versions are open source.

 [Entity Framework 6](https://github.com/aspnet/EntityFramework6) is the legacy Entity Framework for .NET Full Framework, that runs only under Windows Systems.